monterail/guidelines/README.md

 According to [this issue](https://github.com/monterail/rules/issues/25) we agreed to:

-> * declare if he/she wants to participate in issues tagged with given word, for example #ruby or #css.
+* Declare if he/she wants to participate in issues tagged with given word, for example #ruby or #css.
 Then all issues / pull-request would be tagged appropriately.
-> * if so, he/she would be obligated to comment on issue or at least give +1 or no opinion comment for example until week after issue has been created.
+* If so, he/she would be obligated to comment on issue or at least give +1 or no opinion comment for example until week after issue has been created.
-> * the idea is subscribed persons would be obligated to comment. we will mention them in such cases.
+* The idea is subscribed persons would be obligated to comment.
+We will mention them in such cases.
-> * final decision for merging is for CTO
+* Final decision for merging is for CTO.
-> * it's of couse possible for non-declared person to participate.
+* It's of course possible for non-declared person to participate.
 That list would help us determine if issue is ready to be accepted or it needs more discussion / time (for example if everyone would vote "no opinion").

 Here is current list of tags along their participants: